GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step12/Tutorial.rst

 And ``defaultDilationRatio="1.0"`` corresponds to an associated flow rule.
 For this coupled problem, the Biot’s coefficient ``BiotCoefficient`` is assumed to be 1.
 If using an incompressible fluid, user can lower the fluid compressibility ``compressibility`` to 0.
 The constitutive parameters such as the density, the bulk modulus, and the shear modulus are specified in the International System of Units.
+And stress-dependent porosity model ``rockPorosity`` and constant permeability ``rockPerm`` model are defined in this section.